Micro-Grant Frequently Asked Questions

 Can my EGE submit more than one application for a grant award from SIPA?

-Yes, EGE's may submit more than one application requesting funding for a services, and/or equipment, but the projects must be separate and distinctly different from each other.
-If applying for more than one grant award, an EGE must complete the grant application form for each request and answer a question about the priority of the multiple application forms.
-If an entity submits more than one request per form all requests will be disqualified.
+Yes, EGE's may submit more than one application.
+The projects must be distinctly different from each other and separated by using one application per project request.
+If an entity submits more than one request per form, all requests will be disqualified.

-How can my EGE learn more in-person about e-Government services offered through SIPA?
+How can my EGE learn more about e-Government services offered through SIPA?

-The User Conference is designed for EGE's to learn about SIPA's portfolio of technology services through vendor presentations and training sessions (not sales pitches!).
-This is also the place to network and share ideas with other EGE's.
-Also, SIPA is present at various conferences throughout the year, please Connect with Us for more information.
+Call or email anytime.
+Also, SIPA's User Conference is designed for EGE's to learn about SIPA's portfolio of technology services through vendor presentations and training sessions (not sales pitches!).
+The User Conference is also the place to network and share ideas with other EGE's.
+SIPA is present at various conferences throughout the year, please Connect with Us for more information.